IntelliJ Shortcuts and Cheat Sheet

 IntelliJ Pros and Cons

-Compared to other IDEs, IntelliJ has many advantages.
-The most advantageous being the UI and UX features, alongside configurable code completion and templates.
+Compared to other IDEs, IntelliJ has many advantages, including advanced UI and UX features, configurable code completion, and templates.

 Pros | |